Multiverse (Marvel Cinematic Universe): Doctor Strange in the Multiverse of Madness (2022)

 Also appearing in the film is a version of Strange who has been corrupted by the Darkhold and has a third eye.
 The main MCU reality is designated Earth-616 by an alternate version of Christine Palmer from Earth-838, a scientist working for the Baxter Foundation.
 According to actress Rachel McAdams, Palmer's role as a "multiversal expert" allowed her to have more action sequences than in the first film, and her interactions with Earth-616's Strange helped resolve the love story between him and Earth-616's Palmer.
 Early versions of the film had featured another alternate version of Palmer as well as Earth-838 versions of Nicodemus West and Hope van Dyne / Wasp, but these were cut.
 Tom Hiddleston was reported to return as Loki, but was absent from the final film.
 The film introduces several multiverse-related concepts to the MCU.
 Early on in the film, dreams are revealed to be visions of one's alternate counterparts in the multiverse.
 Maximoff and Strange later engage in "dreamwalking", a "mentally [and] physically exhausting spell" in which one possesses one's multiversal counterpart using the Darkhold.
-Additionally, "incursions" are established as universe-ending events which occur when one leaves a large footprint in an alternate reality, causing the connection between both universes to destabilize and resulting in the destruction of one or both of the universes.
+Additionally, "incursions" are established as universe-ending events that occur when one leaves a large footprint in an alternate reality, causing the connection between both universes to destabilize and resulting in the destruction of one or both of the universes.